U.S. state

 Historically, the tasks of local law enforcement, public education, public health, intrastate commerce regulation, and local transportation and infrastructure, in addition to local, state, and federal elections, have generally been considered primarily state responsibilities, although all of these now have significant federal funding and regulation as well.
 Over time, the Constitution has been amended, and the interpretation and application of its provisions have changed.
 The general tendency has been toward centralization and incorporation, with the federal government playing a much larger role than it once did.
 There is a continuing debate over states' rights, which concerns the extent and nature of the states' powers and sovereignty in relation to the federal government and the rights of individuals.

 The Constitution grants to Congress the authority to admit new states into the Union.
 Since the establishment of the United States in 1776 by the Thirteen Colonies, the number of states has expanded from the original 13 to 50.
 Each new state has been admitted on an equal footing with the existing states.
-While the Constitution does not explicitly discuss secession from the Union, the United States Supreme Court, in Texas v.
-White (1869), held that the Constitution did not permit states to unilaterally do so.
+While the Constitution does not explicitly discuss secession from the Union, the United States Supreme Court held in Texas v.
+White (1869) that the Constitution does not permit states to unilaterally do so.